 |Ted Neely as Jesus and Carl Anderson as Judas.|

 In general, I prefer the original concept album and cast to the film soundtrack.
 The sound is straight-up rock with orchestral touches and closely-miked vocals.
 It features faster tempi and more guitar than the film sound track, and Lloyd-Webber's sudden transitions are in full force.
 Since it was made as an album and not a cast recording, some of the songs, such as “Heaven on Their Minds” and “Everything’s All Right” are allowed to groove into long fade-outs, making them more satisfying listening experiences.

 Yvonne Elliman and Barry Dennen reprise their roles of Mary Magdalen and Pontius Pilate from the original album, and in both cases give excellent performances.
-Elliman, of course, went on to sing the disco classic "If I Can't Have You" from Saturday Night Fever, and cult movie fans might be interested to know that Dennen provided the voice for the wheedling, treacherous Skeksis Chamberlain in The Dark Crystal.
+Elliman, of course, went on to sing the disco classic "If I Can't Have You" from Saturday Night Fever, and Dennen provided the memorably wheedling voice of the treacherous Skeksis Chamberlain in The Dark Crystal.

 Jesus Christ Superstar fans are hotly divided on their Jesus of choice.
 Both Gillan and Neeley follow in the footsteps of Robert Plant the with high-octane tenor wails that will become the standard heavy metal vocal style throughout 70s and 80s.
 On the original album, Ian Gillan (of hard-rock pioneers Deep Purple) imbues Jesus with an aggressive, earthy quality and impressively growly high notes.
 He never played Jesus onstage, so his acting chops are a mystery.
 He was asked to appear in the film, but his touring commitments with Deep Purple prevented this.